-If you have a small child in kindergarten or so, chances are you might be faced with the task of making him or her a Star of the Week Poster.
-Hopefully you will get some lead time on this task because it can be a challenge.
-So far I’ve had to make two Star of the Week Posters, but I’m pretty sure I’ll have to do it again once school starts.
+If you have a small child in pre-school, kindergarten, or first grade, chances are you might be faced with the task of making him or her a Star of the Week or Star Student poster.
+What’s a Star of the Week Poster?
+It’s an opportunity for your little kiddo to introduce himself or herself to the class through a poster.
+Hopefully you will get some lead time on this task because, if you are like me and have 1,000 great shareable photos of your child, it can be a challenge.
+So far I’ve had to make two Star of the Week or Star Student posters, but I’m pretty sure I’ll have to do it again once school starts.
+So, I put together my own formula that I just repeat each year.
 What a huge task – to put your kid’s entire little life on a poster.
-Here are two of my Star of the Week poster ideas.
+Here are two of my best Star of the Week poster ideas.

 This post contains affiliate links to products I have used, and if you purchase a product, I will earn a small commission at no additional cost to you.
 Thank you for supporting Mom Can Do Anything.

 If it’s not Star of the Week, it might be Student of the Week or Star Student, Star of the Week or All About Me.
-There are tons of images of these posters online, but here is a little formula for a great poster, no matter what it’s called.
+There are tons of images of these posters online, but if you are wondering what do I put on a Star of the Week Poster, here is a little formula I put together for a great poster, no matter what it’s called.

 STAR OF THE WEEK POSTER IDEAS FORMULA